Digital transformation in healthcare: past, present, and future

 • Higher accuracy of care

-For patients, digital transformation can lead to more convenient and coordinated care.
-When all of a patient’s medical information is stored electronically, it is easier for providers to access and share information.
+For patients, digital transformation leads to more convenient and coordinated care.
+When all medical information is stored electronically, it’s easier for providers to access and share information.

-Digital transformation can help to avoid duplicate tests and procedures, it can also help to ensure that patients receive the most appropriate care based on their individual needs, and it can mean faster access to their medical records and appointments.
-They can also benefit from being able to communicate with their providers through secure messaging platforms and avoid errors in their medications and treatments.
+Digital transformation helps avoid duplicate tests and procedures, ensures patients receive appropriate care based on individual needs, and provides faster access to medical records and appointments.
+Patients can communicate with providers through secure messaging platforms and avoid medication and treatment errors.

 Benefits for providers